beigeforce/isitcaturday.com/README.md

 To maximize the speed of the site and optimize server performance, all includes are server-side and the client should only need to access the index.php file.
 Most browsers will of course look for other files (such as a favicon etc) but nothing can be done to prevent this.

+Since the day of the week (ie - it being Caturday or not) is determined client-side in order to acccount for timezones, both Caturday and non-Caturday text are determined by the server, and chosen by the client via javascript.

+To further optimize the speed of the site and minimize file downloads by the client, jquery is intentionally *not* used.

+In the event that javascript is disabled, the text 'maybe!' is displayed to the client.

 ## Credit ##

 Code was created by hailthemelody, with usage of the Cat API http://thecatapi.com/ for images/video.

 ## .htaccess ##

-To protect the production site from having git- and server-side-related files visible, create an ".htaccess" file at the root of the production environment and populate with the below code.
+To protect the production site from having git- and server-side-related files visible, the following ".htaccess" file is used at the root of the production environment,populated with the below code.
 Blocking server-side-related files is not required, but it helps keeps things clean and tidy on the public-facing site.
+Just like a cat.

 ```apacheconf
 # deny access to git- and server-side-related files: